Suraksha-Rajagopalan/Frequency-Controlled-Automatic-Door-Lock/README.md

 <img src = "https://user-images.githubusercontent.com/91787553/227759153-4204a1e8-77df-47b7-8913-efed64fe2729.png" width = 400>

 <h3> Weighted Summer </h3>
-resistance Rf in the negative-feedback path (as before), but we have a number of input signals v1,v2,...,vn each applied to a corresponding resistor R1,R2,...,Rn, which are connected to the inverting terminal of the op amp.
+The resistance Rf in the negative-feedback path (as before), but we have a number of input signals v1,v2,...,vn each applied to a corresponding resistor R1,R2,...,Rn, which are connected to the inverting terminal of the op amp.

 <img src = "https://user-images.githubusercontent.com/91787553/227816861-fd29985a-ee2f-4a2e-8048-0d9fbf1ceaec.png" width = 400>